TamMelPer/Review/3-/README.md

 Word processor, would like a spell checking functionality.
 Write a spell checker.
 Will provide a dictionary with correctly spelled words but for now, set up my own dictionary.
 Input will only contain letters and spaces.
 No punctuation or numbers.

 Example Input                 | Example Output
+"This"                        | "This"
-"This is spelled crrectly"    | "This is spelled ~crrectly~" ""                            | ""
+"This is spelled crrectly"    | "This is spelled ~crrectly~" "This is spellect crrectly"   | "This is ~spellect~ crrectly" ""                            | ""

 Class - SpellChecker.new(String)